segmentio/analytics-vue/README.md

 ```

 ### Error Boundary
-Using a higher-order component to wrap around children components can be useful for catching errors.
+A higher-order component to wrap around children components can be useful for catching errors.
 Usually when an error occurs, we will log the error with `track` and gracefully display the appropriate child component:

 ```javascript
 <script>